 On this week’s episode of Bigger Than Me, Rocky and Bri discuss meditation.
 Rocky starts off saying that meditation is probably the least done suggestion of all the 12 step fellowships.
 “So, who is a good meditator?
-One who meditates” is the quote that started off the blog that Rocky wrote about meditation.
+One who meditates” is the jumping-off point for this podcast.
 There are two main types of meditation; western and eastern.
 There is no wrong or right way to meditate; there are just differences in how they’re executed.

 Meditation affects our concentration more than anything, and our ability to stay in the now.
 Meditation approves the depth of our focus and the endurance of it as well.
 Meditation isn’t restricted to certain situations or people, it is for everyone and can positively influence your entire life.